 The student is required to pay the fee per exam.
 Additionally, there is a $100 fee to post the credit on the student’s transcript.

 Credit by Departmental Examination

-To receive credit by institutional examination, the student must have permission from the instructor of the course and/or the department chair.
+Students who would like to attempt to earn credit by exam should first see if there is a College-Level Examination Program (CLEP) test available.
+The college registrar will work with the department chair to determine if there is an acceptable CLEP test as a first option.
+If a CLEP test is not available, the student may seek permission from the instructor of the course and/or the department chair to receive credit by institutional exam for the desired course.
 Credit is granted to undergraduate students who earn a grade of C or higher on the exam.
 The grade earned on the exam will be recorded on the student’s permanent transcript, along with the notice that the credit was awarded by examination.

 Credit by departmental exam counts toward the achievement of a degree and is included in the calculation of the student’s cumulative grade-point average.
 However, it is not included in the calculation of the GPA for the semester in which the examination is taken.